fraserivison/drf-api/README.md

      - `date`: The date and time of the event.
      - `location`: The location where the event will take place.
      - `genre`: The genre of music that will be played.
-     - `username`: ForeignKey to the Profile model (the DJ hosting the event).
+     - `owner`: ForeignKey to the Profile model (the DJ hosting the event).
    - **Relationships**: Each event belongs to one user (Profile).

 ### 4. **Rating Model**